UofM-CS3350-Grp1/Project/README.txt

 This is the Buzzin' Digital Marketing software development project.
-Since tis is already on the front page if you have moment to update this with with a  briefsummary of what you intend to be working on in the short term it would be greatly appreciated.
+Since this is already on the front page if you have moment to update this with with a  briefsummary of what you intend to be working on in the short term it would be greatly appreciated.

 Directory:
 		/src
 			-/business 		-> Business Logic/Controllers.
 			-/objects 		-> Objects/Models.
 			-/persistence 		-> DBMS Persistence.
 			-/presentation		-> Widgets/GUIs
 		/lib
 			-> Jar files, JUnit, other build essentials.
 		/database